jmendiola84/PlotBot/README.md

 ## Instructions

 To implement Plotbot in your twitter account just substitute the example account used in the Jupyter Notebook with your own account and import your Twitter API key information.

+Please consider that VADER only applies proper sentiment analysis in English language.
+Therefore, tweets in a different language will not get an appropriate result and sentiment analysis will not be trustworthy for those accounts.